jimevins/glabels-qt/docs/TRANSLATIONS.md

 ## Translation management

-We manage all translations within a [Zanata Project](https://translate.zanata.org/project/view/Glabels).
-Please don't send your files via Github, use only Zanata.
+We manage all translations within a [transifex](https://www.transifex.com/glabels/public/).
+Please don't send your files via Github, use only transifex.

 Sign in to change your translation file.
 You can find some instructions in the [Translator Guide](http://docs.zanata.org/en/release/user-guide/translator-guide/).
 If you can't find your desired language, please contact Mario Blättermann <mario.blaettermann@gmail.com>.